 Jaglom's highly experimental sense of montage continues well into the closing credits, cutting between Orson Welles' hysterical laugh, aerial shots of the roof, the younger Noah in the window and older Noah leaning on the jukebox staring directly into the camera as the credits roll on the left side.
 See more

-Written by John Rox
+Written by Herman Hupfeld

-Performed by Buddy Clark See more
+Performed by Dooley Wilson See more